The 411 on Fat

 Fat is not a glamorous topic.
 Many people don’t want to talk about it, want to get rid of it, and more often than not, it’s deemed unattractive by our society.
 But, did you know fat is important?
 It helps to cushion and insulate our bodies.
 Did you also know that fat has the powerful ability to heal?
-Park Avenue Stem Cell uses stem cells taken from fat to help treat people living with tissue damaged by injury, disease or illness.
+Park Avenue Stem Cell uses personal cells taken from fat to help treat people living with tissue damaged by injury, disease or illness.

-The Benefits of Stem Cells
+The Benefits of Regenerative Medicine

-Stem cells help heal damaged tissues because they can regenerate without limit until tissues are repaired.
+Personal cells help heal damaged tissues because they can regenerate without limit until tissues are repaired.
 In addition to their ability to divide without end, they also can differentiate into many different types of tissues.
 This makes them versatile in treating a wide range of conditions, especially those that do not have conventional medical treatment or for individuals who do not respond to traditional treatment methods.

-Stem cells also have the ability to decrease inflammation and can help to repair the immune system, an added benefit for people living with autoimmune conditions.
+These cells also have the ability to decrease inflammation and can help to repair the immune system, an added benefit for people living with autoimmune conditions.